pyefi/security/README.md

 Pye actively encourages the community and security researchers to responsibly disclose any vulnerabilities through our bug bounty program.
 Rewards are based on severity and impact.

-We are currently finalizing the submission form and reward structure with a 3rd party provider.
+We are currently finalizing the submission form and reward structure with a 3rd-party provider.
 Please check back soon for updates and detailed guidelines.

 ## Contact